amanyiraho/dhis2r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dhis2r is to provide a wrapper for the Dhis2 web api
+The goal of dhis2r is to provide a wrapper for the Dhis2 web api in R

 ## Installation